laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

 However, a light program can not mix events, priority run conditions and run conditions.

-Run conditions must be the first no-comment or empty lines in the light program.
+Run conditions must be the first no-comment or empty line in the light program.
 The syntax is as follows:

     run always